Credit Enquiries: What Are They?

 - Errors in the bank’s processing systems.

 However, this problem may damage your credit score!
-If you are one of our customers just let us know and as a subscriber of Veda Advantage we can sort this problem out for you.
+If you are one of our customers just let us know and as a subscriber of Equifax /Veda, we can sort this problem out for you.

 Are too few enquiries a problem?